Key Takeaways

 Sudden, Unnecessary Stops

-Stopping abruptly without reason—brake-checking, for instance—can shift fault to the lead vehicle.
+Stopping abruptly without reason — brake-checking, for instance — can shift fault to the lead vehicle.
 If a driver slams the brakes to annoy a tailgater rather than for any traffic reason, they may bear significant responsibility for the resulting collision.
+Courts evaluate whether the stop was necessary under the circumstances, and dashcam or traffic camera footage often proves decisive in these cases.

 Broken or Absent Brake Lights